 The two-year program is rigorous and challenging, but fosters a close-knit community of support that continues long after the degrees have been granted.
 At the heart of the program are the fiction, creative nonfiction and poetry workshops, with craft courses in all genres, access to the department’s courses in literature, and many other courses in the College of Arts & Sciences also available to MFA students.
 Students may also take graduate courses from other departments when appropriate to their creative endeavors (and with the permission of the faculty).

-Entry into the program is highly competitive—out of hundreds of applications received, we accept only 14 students (five each in fiction and poetry and four in creative nonfiction).
+Entry into the program is highly competitive—out of hundreds of applications received, we accept only 12 students (four each in fiction, poetry, and creative nonfiction).
 Our students come from all over the US and around the world and generally include a mix of recent undergraduates and older students, with a diversity of writing styles that continues to surprise us.